 The 7th-grade parents host a reception for the 8th-grade after the graduation service.
-All 7th-grade parents are expected to participate in this activity, including donating food, beverages, and time.
+All 7th-grade parents are expected to participate in this activity, including set-up decorating and clean-up.

 EIGHTH GRADE EXPENSES

 The 8th grade class enjoys several events that involve extra expenses.
 Approximate costs are as follows: